 Attendance is compulsory for children aged 5-15 years in Malta.
+Children under the the age of 5 need not produce a medical certificate unless specifically requested (Fit for School Note) by the school administration.
+This usually happens in the case of infectious diseases.
 Attendance is inputted on the E1 platform on a daily basis so that parents receive the SMS notifying them of their child’s absence.
 It is the parents’ responsibility to inform the school in writing of any changes in mobile numbers.

 A student is also excused with justified absence if the Head of School is presented with valid documentation (examples: in case of emergency family travel abroad (trips of less than 3 weeks for medical reasons, serious family reasons, like funerals, weddings, cultural and educational trips etc., musical exams falling on school days, students representing the nation in activities abroad, bereavement, etc…).